 |Cumulative Attempted TU and Transfer Units||Minimum Cumulative GPA|

 |Undergraduate Students with 30–59.5 attempted units||1.75|

 |Undergraduate Students with 60 attempted units and above||2.00|

 |All Graduate Students||3.00|

 You must pass at least 67% of your cumulative attempted units.
 Completion Rate Formula = Cumulative Completed Units / Cumulative Attempted Units.
-For example: